simondlevy/MulticopterSim/README.md

 </pre>

 Then launch UnrealEngineEditor and open <b>HackflightSim.uproject</b>.
-If you're asked about making a copy to deal with version incompatibility (4.18.1 vs. 4.18.2), click Okay.
+If you're asked about making a copy to deal with version incompatibility, click Okay.
 Once you've done that, it can take several minutes for the UE4 Editor to build your project.

 # Launch and fly!